GeoffAWaddington/CSI30Wiki/Message-Generators.md

 ```

 # Press
-Message Generators that send a message when pressed, and optionally send another message when released.
+Press is typically used for message generators that send a message when pressed, and optionally send another message when released.

 Defined using the following syntax:
 ````Press 90 5e 7f 90 5e 00````